IneffableKoD/ineffablekod.github.io/_posts/2019-07-12-Welcome to Ineff's World.md

 ---
 layout: post
-title: Welcome to Ineff's World
+title: Welcome
-subtitle: Why this website?
+subtitle: Random Geek Stuff
 tags: [Blog Posts]
 comments: false
 ---

-**Why this Website?**
+**Home of my geek stuff**

 I originally created this domain to lead people to my [**Telegram**](https://t.me/IneffableKoD) handle IneffableKoD to avoid scammers from impersonating me.

-Now I use it for experiments and trying out new stuff.
+Now it is home to my geek stuff, not necessarily connected to my work.